monsoonmaelstrom/book2/book2.md

 “I’m not an adrenaline junkie!”

-“Uh huh,” he comments, clearly disagreeing.
+“Uh huh,” he remarks, clearly disagreeing.

 “I’m not!”
 I protest.